pauldowman/balisong/README.md

 It's a standard Rails app, but you'll want to customize it.
 The best way to do that is to fork this repo on GitHub.
 Please do send pull requests for general changes.

+There is [sample content](https://github.com/pauldowman/balisong-sample-db) added as a Git submodule, do `git submodule update` and it will be cloned into the balisong-content directory.

 Obviously you'll want to customize the look, which is done by editing the files under /app/views, /app/stylesheets, and the files under /public.